-This is a full planning application for the erection of four semi-detached 3-bedroom dwellings with associated parking and landscaping following the demolition of the existing detached dwelling.
+This is a full planning application for the erection of three new dwellings (1 $\times$ detached and 2 $\times$ semi-detached dwellings) with associated parking and landscaping following the demolition of the existing detached dwelling.
+It follows an application for 4 dwellings which was refused and is currently at appeal.

-The site comprises a relatively modest detached bungalow with outbuildings on a substantial plot on the northern side of Church Lane, approximately 50m to the east of the junction of Church Lane and Church Lane Avenue and approximately 60m to the west of the junction of Church Lane and Brighton Road.
+The site comprises a relatively modest detached bungalow dwelling with outbuildings on a substantial plot on the northern side of Church Lane, approximately 50m to the east of the junction of Church Lane and Church Lane Avenue and approximately 60m to the west of the junction of Church Lane and Brighton Road.
 The site is broadly rectangular in shape and contains a number of trees and planting typical of a mature domestic property.
 The front boundary to Church Lane, is vegetated and screens the site from public view.